 Having grown up in New York City across from the building of the Hispanic Society of America, Martin became fascinated by the works of Goya.
 After serving in World War II, Martin attended the Art Students’ League of New York on the G.I.
 Bill, where he studied under Vaclav Vytlacil, Will Barnet, and Morris Kantor.

-Martin’s professional career took off in 1954, when Franz Kline selected a painting of his for inclusion in the Stable Gallery Annual.
-Dealer Charles Egan took note of Martin’s painting at the Stable Gallery and invited the artist to produce a one-man exhibition for the 10th anniversary of his eponymous gallery.
-Reviewing the show at the Charles Egan Gallery for the New York Times in 1954, Stuart Preston wrote: “It is in his ecstatic pen and brush drawings of women that Martin shows himself to be a draftsman of exceptional power and assurance; some are hastily done, but even the most lively scribbles throb with a particular intensity, both visual and sensational, that causes one to remember that Spanish warmth counts a lot for him, and that the blood of Goya is in his veins.”
+In 1954, Knox Martin’s professional career took off when Frank Kline selected one of his paintings for inclusion in the Stable Gallery Annual.
+Dealer Charles Egan took note of Martin’s painting at the Stable Gallery and invited the artist to produce a one-man exhibition at his eponymous gallery.
+For a 1954 New York Times review of the show at the Charles Egan Gallery, Stuart Preston wrote the following: “It is in his ecstatic pen and brush drawings of women that Martin shows himself to be a draftsman of exceptional power and assurance; some are hastily done, but even the most lively scribbles throb with a particular intensity, both visual and sensational, that causes one to remember that Spanish warmth counts a lot for him, and that the blood of Goya is in his veins.”

 © Knox Martin/Licensed by VAGA, New York, NY

 “Knox Martin in Studio, 2013,” photographed by Ronald Lusk